fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 If the SUT reponds quicker or slower than expected through integration test wait times, wait times can be adjusted by adding the optional `sut.duration.factor.percent` property the the configuration file.
 The factor is expressed in percent of the base wait time.
+For example:

-For example if the SUT is 30% slower, add `sut.duration.factor.percent=130` to your configuration file.
+*  if the SUT is 30% slower,
+   add `sut.duration.factor.percent=130` to your configuration file.
+*  If it runs twice as quick,
+   add `sut.duration.factor.percent=50` to your configuration file.

 **Sample pom.xml file**